miketela/test/context_files/transform_context.md

     * Mapping Rules:
         * If a match is found, Fecha_Ultima_Actualizacion is overwritten with the value from Fecha_inicio (from AT02_CUENTAS).
         * If a match is found, Fecha_Vencimiento is overwritten with the value from Fecha_Vencimiento (from AT02_CUENTAS).
         * If no match is found, the original date values in the record are kept.
-Incidence Reporting:
+    * Incidence Reporting:
         * Any record whose dates are modified during the "Date Mapping" step is exported to a dedicated incident file.
-File Name: DATE_MAPPING_CHANGES_SOBREGIRO_[YYYYMMDD].csv.
-Content: The report includes all columns of the modified rows, plus additional columns to preserve the original values for traceability: Fecha_Ultima_Actualizacion_ORIGINAL and Fecha_Vencimiento_ORIGINAL.
+        * File Name: DATE_MAPPING_CHANGES_SOBREGIRO_[YYYYMMDD].csv.
+Content: includes all columns of the modified rows, plus additional columns to preserve the original values for traceability: Fecha_Ultima_Actualizacion_ORIGINAL and Fecha_Vencimiento_ORIGINAL.

 **2.3. `VALORES_AT12` (Securities) Generation**
 *   **Objective:** To construct the securities atom with the complete, final column structure.